sofasurfa/rick-morty-fan-nextjs/README.md

 - Remove some unused code and unrelated comments
 - Keep using SSR practices going forward

-## Possible future development of this peoject
+## 💪 Possible future developments of this peoject
 1) Run in **Docker** with `NodeJS` and `Postgres` in a single container
-2) Don't use `prisma` as ORM - maybe go vanilla SQL (some prisma [problems](https://github.com/keinsell/is-prisma-production-ready) + people report issues with pgBounder in production)
+2) Don't use `prisma` as ORM - maybe go vanilla SQL (some prisma [problems](https://github.com/keinsell/is-prisma-production-ready) + people report issues with `pgBouncer` in production)
-3) Crate an `assets` folder with characters and serve via https
+3) Crate an `assets` folder with character images and serve via https
 4) Have a `initDatabase.sql` script `RUN` by Docker that will create database/tables and pre-populate with character data, images being the `path/name` from assets folder
-5) Create a our own backend GraphQL endpoint with schema/etc
+5) Create our own backend GraphQL endpoint with schema and resolvers
-6) Use Apollo's codegen to generate JS/Typescript types/models
+6) Use Apollo's codegen to generate JS types/models
 7) Allow users to leave a review on each character
 8) Singup/Login using JWT and `localStorage` - don't use cookies due to **`CSRF`**
 9) Feel free to come up with anything else 🤯